LaurenS-11/RGB_colors/README.md

     def copy_rgb(self):
         """Copy the current RGB values to clipboard."""
         # Clipboard integration with user feedback

+    def center_window(self):
+        """Center the window on the screen."""
+        # Automatically positions window in center of screen for optimal viewing
 ```

 ### Technical Implementation Details